AriFordsham/GHCWiki/module-reexports.md

 - even if both `package-a` and `package-b` are in scope, the compiler does not complain about an ambiguous import.

-Furthermore, a re-export can be annotated with a deprecation message.
-In that case, if `Data.Foo` is imported without package-b being in scope, the warning is printed.
+A feature which is not currently implemented is the ability to annotate re-exports with deprecation messages.
+If this were implemented, if `Data.Foo` is imported without package-b being in scope, the warning is printed.
 It is not printed if the module is imported only via `package-b`, or if both are in scope.
+"Importing Data.Foo via package-a is deprecated, please build-depend on package-b"

 ### Syntax